manonfire493/The-Plaza-Update-Log/README.md

 -Moved Ice-Cream Shop
 -Extended Mountain
 -Moved Tunnel A
--Shrine Room has lost some of the illustrations, Perhaps they can be found elsewhere -Anchored some things
+-Shrine Room has lost some of its illustrations -Anchored some things

 -True Dokkaebi now has her Logic Bomb